onzfonz/comp227/src/content/3/en/part3a.md

 node_modules/.bin/nodemon index.js
 ```

-Changes to the application code now cause the server to restart automatically.
+*Changes to the application code now cause the server to restart automatically.*
-It's worth noting that even though the backend server restarts automatically, the browser still has to be manually refreshed.
+Even though the backend server restarts automatically, ***the browser still has to be manually refreshed***.
 This is because unlike when working in React,
-we don't have the [hot reload](https://gaearon.github.io/react-hot-loader/getstarted/) functionality needed to automatically reload the browser.
+we don't have the [***hot reload***](https://gaearon.github.io/react-hot-loader/getstarted/) functionality needed to automatically reload the browser.

-The command is long and quite unpleasant, so let's define a dedicated *npm script* for it in the *package.json* file:
+To avoid remembering that bash command, let's define a dedicated npm script for *nodemon* in *package.json* instead:

 ```bash
 {